zekirovskii/js-image-search-app/README.md

-# 🔎 Image Search App — JS HW 12
+# 🔎 Image Search App

 A vanilla JS app that searches photos via **Pixabay API**, shows a gallery with **SimpleLightbox**, notifications with **iziToast**, and supports **pagination** with a “Load More” flow.
 Built with **Vite**, uses **Axios** + **async/await**, and keeps the console clean (no errors/warnings).